DimaSheiko/apep-docs/docs/framework/conditions/class.md

 #### Returns `NUMBER`

--   The number of unempowered Warlock's minions.
+-   The number of unempowered Warlock minions.

 #### _Example:_